The Spring 2023 W.A. Franke Honors Convocation Ceremony will take place on Thursday, May 11 at 1:00 PM in McKale Center.

 Degree Audit Process

-Students will be invited to “Apply to Graduate” when they complete 90 total units (Senior Standing).
-They can find information about applying for graduation in UAccess Student Center under “To Do List”.
+You will be invited to “Apply to Graduate” when you complete 90 total units (Senior Standing).
+You can find information about applying for graduation in UAccess Student Center under “To Do List”.

-After Applying to Graduate, students will contact their Major Advisor to begin the Degree Audit Process.
+After Applying to Graduate, you will contact your Major Advisor to begin the Degree Audit Process.
 Please note that the W.A Franke Honors College no longer signs the Degree Audit Worksheet.
-Instead, Karen Weaver, Academic Advisor II, will reach out to each Honors Graduate to confirm their status by email.
-Student appointments are not required but are available through Trellis.
-Karen Weaver can be reached for academic questions by email at firstname.lastname@example.org
+Instead, your Franke Honors Advisor will reach out to you to confirm your status by email.
+If you have questions, please make an appointment with or email your advisor.

 Your thesis should be saved as a single pdf document that will include the following components:

 - Thesis Title Page.
 Please refer to our sample title here: Sample Title Page for detailed formatting instructions.
 Follow the guidelines very carefully - THIS FORMAT IS REQUIRED when submitting your title page.
 The body of your thesis can be in any format you choose.
 No signatures should appear on your title page.
 Your Thesis Faculty Mentor will approve it through Qualtrics.